icon-project/icon-sdk-python/README.md

 ## Get Account

-Get raw data about account in State Database for debug.
+Get the raw data of account in State Database.